Finding The Extraordinary Ordinary Life

 As summer winds down, and Labor Day is upon us, for many the mood has already changed to a more serious, focused energy.
-Whether it’s because grilling season is coming to an end, the track closing, school starting or even just the hint of autumn weather emerging, the tendency is to re-engage in goal driven activity.
+Whether it’s because grilling season is coming to an end, the track closing, school starting, or even just the hint of autumn weather emerging, the tendency is to re-engage in a goal-driven activity.
 We are back to seeking…seeking more of something aggressively.

 This is, of course, typical and by itself…not problematic.
 Yet most of us aspire for ‘more’ in our lives in some fashion, often failing to find ‘enough’ in this day or this moment.
 Perhaps it’s not enough love, or perhaps not enough cooperation from family, or perhaps not enough calm or ease in daily life, or perhaps it’s about not enough money or resources…the exact cause does not matter.

-The absence of a sense of fullness or completeness in this moment robs us of the full happiness we deserve.
+The absence of a sense of fullness or completeness at this moment robs us of the full happiness we deserve.
 It’s easy to become distracted or even stuck in a state of restlessness.

 Myths That Hide Our Extraordinary Lives